iamaniketg/Employee-HR-/README.md

 # Employee and HR Management System

--This Spring Boot project is a simple Employee and HR management system that allows you to manage employee information, attendance, performance, and HR-related tasks such as updating job roles and salaries.
+- This Spring Boot project is a simple Employee and HR management system that allows you to manage employee information, attendance, performance, and HR-related tasks such as updating job roles and salaries.
 ----
 ## Table of Contents